Andy Robertson: Personal life

 Robertson married Rachel Roberts in the summer of 2022.
-The couple have three children, a son (born 2017) and two daughters (born 2019 & 2023).
-In 2019 he was reported living in Formby.
+The couple have three children, a son (born 2017) and two daughters (born 2019 and 2023).
+In 2019 he was living in Formby.
 He is a practising Roman Catholic.

-Robertson was appointed Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to association football, charity and young people.
+Robertson was appointed a Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to association football, charity and young people.